mansidhamne/mansidhamne.github.io/_pages/about.md

   limit:
 ---

-Hi, I'm Mansi Dhamne, a final-year Computer Engineering student at Sardar Patel Institute of Technology driven by a core belief: **AI should strengthen human well-being and remain grounded in human needs.** I'm currently a Research Intern at IIT Bombay under [Dr. Preeti Rao]() working on prosodic boundary prediction for child-directed speech systems, and I recently completed a Research Fellowship at Purdue University under [Dr. Matthew Ward]() where I designed Health Persona™ - a multimodal monitoring platform for chronic illness management.
-My research has been published at EMNLP 2025 and accepted to AAAI 2026 workshops, focusing on robust and interpretable AI for healthcare applications.
+Hi, I'm **Mansi Dhamne**, a final-year Computer Engineering student at Sardar Patel Institute of Technology driven by a core belief: **AI should strengthen human well-being and remain grounded in human needs.**

+I'm currently a **Research Intern at IIT Bombay** under [Dr. Preeti Rao]() working on prosodic boundary prediction for child-directed speech systems, and I recently completed a **Research Fellowship at Purdue University** under [Dr. Matthew Ward]() where I designed **Health Persona™**, a multimodal monitoring platform for chronic illness management.
+My research has been published at **EMNLP 2025** and accepted to **AAAI 2026 workshops**, focusing on robust and interpretable AI for healthcare applications.

 My research focuses on building AI systems that remain reliable under the conditions that typically break them.
 I'm particularly interested in:
-  (1) designing multimodal systems that capture the depth of human behavior across contexts, and (2) developing interpretability methods that reveal when and why models become unstable
+1. Designing multimodal systems that capture the depth of human behavior across contexts
+2. Developing interpretability methods that reveal when and why models become unstable

-Previously, I've worked as a Software Development Engineer Intern at two startups, and I'm honored to have been recognized as the IBM Maitreyee 2025 Research Showcase Winner.
+Previously, I've worked as a **Software Development Engineer Intern** at two startups, and I'm honored to have been recognized as the **IBM Maitreyee 2025 Research Showcase Winner**.